scholarslab/scholarslab.github.io/collections/_people/scott-bailey.md

 - Staff
 - Praxis Fellow, 2013–2014
 ---
+Scott Bailey was a former full-time Digital Humanities Developer; he was previously a 2013-2014 Praxis Fellow.
+During those roles, his bio text was:

 I am a digital humanities developer in the Scholars' Lab and a Ph.D. candidate in philosophical theology, writing a dissertation examining vulnerability at the intersection of theological anthropology and neuroscience.